ryeleo/Python-Package-Template/README.md

+# Python Project Template 0.1.0

-Python projects must have some standard structure if we want to standardize around the following:
+Python projects are much easier to use and maintain if we standardize around the following:

 * Dependency Management.
 * Technical Documentation Management (via MkDocs).